Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Results

 In Figure \ref{conv} we report the RMSD between the empirical and model frequencies for all the investigated families.
-The learning parameters for the Boltzmann learning simulation were chosen in order to minimize the RMSD value reported here ($\alpha=0.01$, $\tau=1000$).
+The learning parameters for the Boltzmann learning simulation were chosen in order to minimize the RMSD value reported here ($\alpha=0.01$, $\tau_S=1000$).
 A negative control is performed comparing empirical frequencies with the ones calculated on random sequences ($f_{ij}=1/25$), and a positive control computing the statistical error due to finite size of the alignment, in order to set a reference for RMSD values.
 In addition, we compare empirical frequencies against the ones calculated on the 20 MSA sequences initializing the parallelized Boltzmann learning simulation, so to ensure that frequencies are not reproduced thanks to the statistics resulting from the initial sequences but rather thanks to a correct choice of the coupling parameters.
 For all families, the resulting RMSD obtained with the Boltzmann learning couplings is lower than the one obtained using the 20 sequences from the MSA, indicating that the chosen couplings are shifting the distribution towards the empirical one.
 In some cases the RMSD reaches the statistical error expected with a finite number of sequences (positive control).
+Whereas this is expected since the Boltzmann learning procedure is exaclty trained to reproduce these frequencies, it is not obvious that this result can be achieved in a feasible computational time scale.
 On the contrary, both the pseudo-likelihood and mean-field approximation present an RMSD systematically larger than the one obtained from 20 sequences from the MSA.
 This indicates that the couplings inferred using these approximated methods are not leading to a Potts model that reproduces the experimental frequencies.
-Since the adopted pseudo-likelihood implementation employs a regularization term in order to improve predictions when the number of sequences is low, we also tested parameters obtained using a lower regularization term obtaining similar results (Supporting Information, Figure 12).